filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 on data that other repository contains, but must be usable without referenced repositories (thus being both interdependent and autonomous).

-AIRport Repositories have block-chain based transaction log storage to enable communication between devices.
+AIRport Repositories have blockchain based transaction log storage to enable communication between devices.

 AIRport offers refined, high productivity developer APIS: